 A Work Around

-As there is no feature to create paid lessons at this point of time, users can create individual lessons as courses in order to be able to sell them individually.
+As there is no LMS plugin that offers the feature to create paid lessons at this point in time, users can create individual lessons as courses in order to be able to sell them individually.
 However, this is not an ideal solution as there would be a need to connect all the lessons of a single course to each other.
-Also, the number of courses created would be needless resulting in an overhead for website administrators.
+Also, the number of courses created would be needlessly resulting in overhead for website administrators.

-- The admin will then select a course from a list provided on the product page in the dashboard.
-Based on the course selected by the admin the list of lessons that belong to the particular course will be fetched and populated in a separate list meant for lessons.
+- Next, select a course from a list provided on the product page.
+The list of lessons that belong to this particular course is fetched and populated in a separate list meant for lessons.

-- The administrator will now select a lesson from this list which will be displayed as a product on the shop page.
+- Then, select a lesson from this list which will be displayed as a product on the shop page.
 Other attributes such as price, course description, product image etc can be added as usual.

-- As shown above, on the course page a purchase button should be provided to the users against every paid lesson in the course that has not been purchased by the user.
+- As shown above, on the course page a purchase button would be provided to the users against every paid lesson in the course that has not been purchased by the user.

-- Now, a user can buy a particular lesson from any course by clicking on the button provided against the lesson the user will be taken to the product page that has been created for the lesson.
-Once the user buys a lesson the user’s information for that course will be updated and he will now be able to take the lesson that has been purchased.
+- Now, a user can buy a particular lesson from any course by clicking on the button provided against the lesson.
+The user will then be taken to the product page that has been created for the lesson.
+Once the user buys a lesson the user’s information for that course will be updated, he’ll be able to take the lesson that has been purchased.